Admissions

 Admission Requirements

-- 4-year B.Sc. degree (or equivalent) from an accredited university.
+- BSc degree (or equivalent degree in a relevant discipline) from an accredited university.

 - Achieved at least a 78% overall average in the last two full-time years of the undergraduate degree.